-Stop engine and remove key from ignition before leaving operator's seat for any reason.
+Stop engine, and remove key from ignition before leaving Operator's seat for any reason.
 A child or even a pet could engage an idling machine.

 a.
-Stop engine and let it cool.
+Stop engine, and let it cool.

 - b.
 Move the right cab-forward platform toward the rear of the windrower.
-Ensure the lock is engaged. - Raise engine compartment hood to lowest position.
+Ensure the lock is engaged. - c.
+Raise engine compartment hood to lowest position.
 See Section 7.4 ENGINE COMPARTMENT HOOD.

 d.
-Turn the radiator cap (A) to the first notch to relieve pressure before removing cap completely.
+Turn the radiator cap (A) to the first notch to relieve pressure before removing cap completely. (continued next page)

 e.
-Place a drain pan (about 8 U.S. gallons (30 litres)) under the engine and radiator.
+Place a drain pan (about 8 U.S. gallons [30 liters]) under the engine and radiator.

 f.
-Remove the radiator cap and open radiator drain valve (B) on the engine side of the radiator lower tank.
+Remove the radiator cap, and open radiator drain valve (B) on the engine side of the radiator lower tank.
 Use a deflector or a hose to prevent coolant running onto frame.